byte-capsule/Toffee-Channels-Link-Headers/README.md

   <br>
 </h1>

-<h2 align="center">A Script to trigger the GitHub Actions every day to update the Toffee Channels Link and Cookie </h2>
+<h2 align="center">A Script to trigger the GitHub Actions every day to update the Toffee App Channels Link and Cookie </h2>

 <p align="center">
   <a href="https://www.python.org/">